View Reuben Higginbotham's Obituary on PostandCourier.com and share memories

 |

-Reuben Clark Higginbotham, Jr. Charleston - Reuben Clark Higginbotham, Jr, 90, of Charleston, South Carolina, husband of Guendelyne D'Armand Higginbotham entered into eternal rest Thursday, June 13, 2019.
-A celebration of his life Service will be held Sunday, June 16, 2019 in J. HENRY STUHR INC., WEST ASHLEY CHAPEL, 3360 Glenn McConnell Parkway at 1:30 p.m.
+Reuben Clark Higginbotham, Jr. Charleston - Reuben Clark Higginbotham, Jr., 90, of Charleston, South Carolina, husband of Guendelyne D'Armand Higginbotham entered into eternal rest Thursday, June 13, 2019.
+A celebration of Reuben Clark Higginbotham, Jr, life will be held Sunday, June 16, 2019 in J. HENRY STUHR INC., WEST ASHLEY CHAPEL, 3360 Glenn McConnell Parkway at 1:30 p.m.
 The family will receive friends from 12:30 p.m. until the time of the service.
 Interment will follow in Carolina Memorial Park.
-Reuben was born January 5, 1929 in Orangeburg, South Carolina, son of the late Reuben Clark Higginbotham and Margaret Rutland Higginbotham.
-He served during WWII as a Sergeant stationed in Germany.
-Reuben was a loving father.
-He loved fishing, shell collecting and dancing.
-Reuben will be lovingly remembered by his wife of 66 years, Guendelyne Higginbotham and his five children, Clark (Rebecca), Colette, Deirdre (Henry), Daryl (Ange).
-Reuben will also be fondly remembered by his grandchildren, Erin, Clark, Jessica, Steven, Adrienne, Brendan, Trey, Evan, Rachel and his great-grandchildren, Ryder, Evie and Alex and his son-in-law, Dr. Jeffrey Jaindl.
-In addition to his parents he was preceded in death by his daughter, Delyne Zubose Jaindl.
 In lieu of flowers, donations may be , P. O. Box 758517, Topeka, KS, 66675. support.woundedwarriorproject.org.
 A memorial message may be sent to the family by visiting our website at www.jhenrystuhr.com.
 Visit our guestbook at www.legacy.com/obituaries/ charleston